KipK/equinox/README.md

 ## Regulation Dashboard

 Equinox can show a **Regulation** entry in the card menu.
-It opens a dashboard dialog that explains the current thermostat regulation algorithm with compact sections, values, statuses, progress bars, graphs, and optional confirmed actions.
+It opens a dedicated dashboard for the thermostat regulation algorithm with compact sections, values, statuses, progress bars, history graphs, and optional confirmed actions.

-`additional_dashboards` controls this feature:
+The `additional_dashboards` option controls this feature:

 | Value | Behavior |
 | ----- | -------- |